-Oil and gas remain the source for almost a hundred percent of the energy generated in the CNMI.
-As one of the only sources of alternative energy, small scale solar activities exist and have been increasing through private use.
-Solar energy from customers are connected to the Commonwealth Utilities Corporation (CUC) power grid, and their energy use from solar are factored into their existing power use.
+As one of the only sources of alternative energy in the CNMI, small scale solar activities exist in the CNMI and has been increasing through private use.
+Solar energy from customers are connected into the Commonwealth Utilities Corporation (CUC) power grid, such that their energy use from solar are incorporated into their existing power use.
 Since all of the solar energy in CNMI is currently small scale and supplemental, the amount of energy generated and used are not clearly monitored and documented, and CUC has not yet had to determine how they would implement and regulate alternative energy.
 CUC has looked into the idea of alternative energy on the roof tops of government buildings, along with solar microgrids.
 There may be issues with the landowners for leased buildings such as the profits for this endeavor benefitting landowners, so they would incentivize transition into government owned businesses.